Mayoralty of Fiorello La Guardia: Federal projects

+Historian Henry Graff stated that La Guardia mastered "the art of spending public money, before that skill became commonplace".
 La Guardia helped plan the Civil Works Administration and Travis Harvard Whitney was appointed by La Guardia's suggestion.
 20% of the jobs created by the CWA nationally, 200,000, were in New York City.
 The CWA, Works Progress Administration, and Public Works Administration spent more than $1.1 billion in New York City from 1934 to 1939.
+Harry Hopkins gave New York City independent administrative control over WPA relief operations in 1936, and Hugh S. Johnson was appointed as its administrator at La Guardia's advice.

 La Guardia presented an outline for a $1 billion public works program to President Franklin D. Roosevelt which would be completed using part of the $4 billion in Roosevelt's national work relief plan.
 The $1 billion proposal called for educational, sewage, highway, fire department, hospital, housing, and power plants funding.
-Included in the plan was allocations of $30 million towards the building of municipal power plants, $19 million for 500 steel subway cars, $57,639,000 for the Sixth Avenue subway line, $2,189,000 for the completion of the city subway system, $25,245,000 for sewage treatment works on Wards Island, $9 million for elevated highways, $12 million for the Queens Civic Centre in Jamaica, $18,500,000 for Central Criminal Courts, $9 million for Brooklyn College, $5 million for Brooklyn Public Library, $69 million for thirty-seven sewage treatment plants, $805,000 for nine new fire buuildings, $82,241,000 for 142 elementary schools, and $38,508,000 for twenty-two high schools.
+Included in the plan was allocations of $30 million towards the building of municipal power plants, $19 million for 500 steel subway cars, $57,639,000 for the Sixth Avenue subway line, $2,189,000 for the completion of the city subway system, $25,245,000 for sewage treatment works on Wards Island, $9 million for elevated highways, $12 million for the Queens Civic Centre in Jamaica, $18,500,000 for Central Criminal Courts, $9 million for Brooklyn College, $5 million for Brooklyn Public Library, $69 million for thirty-seven sewage treatment plants, $805,000 for nine new fire buildings, $82,241,000 for 142 elementary schools, and $38,508,000 for twenty-two high schools.

 Moses' leadership of the Triborough Bridge Authority was opposed by Roosevelt as the two had been political enemies in state politics.
 He sought the removal of Moses or else federal funds would be withdrawn from the project.
 Moses ran for governor of New York in 1934, which prevented the president from removing federal funding in order to avoid being see as politically motivated.
 After the election Harold L. Ickes issued PWA Administrative General Order No. 129 which was targeted at Moses.
 La Guardia initially promised to not reappoint Moses, but did not.
 The order threatened La Guardia's plans using $310 million in funding from the PWA and further plans using $100 million.
 Moses made the issue public, but Roosevelt and Ickes maintained their position despite media criticism.
 A compromise was reached in which the order would not apply retroactively.
 The announcement was focused around allowing Langdon Post, chair of the Municipal Housing Authority and Tenement House Commissioner of New York, to maintain his positions while only one sentence was dedicated to Moses.
 The Triborough Bridge Authority was later given $1.6 billion in federal funding.